fabiodimarco/tf-levenberg-marquardt/README.md

 ```

 ## Memory, Speed and Convergence considerations
 In order to achieve the best performances out of the training algorithm some considerations have to be done, so that the batch size and the number of weights of the model are chosen properly.
-The Levenberg–Marquardt algorithm is used to solve the least squares problem
+The Levenberg-Marquardt algorithm is used to solve the least squares problem

 $\large (1)$